Eight key legal reforms in 2023 that take Malaysia forward

 The accused initially pled not guilty and was ordered to undergo a psychiatric evaluation at Hospital Bahagia in Tanjung Rambutan, Perak.

 However, on Dec 20 this year, the court rejected his guilty plea.
-The magistrate noted that the medical report from the psychiatric evaluation she had previously ordered Mohamad Safiq to undergo when he was first charged in August, said the accused may have been of unsound mind when the act was committed.
+The Magistrate noted that the medical report from the psychiatric evaluation she had previously ordered Mohamad Safiq to undergo when he was first charged in August, said the accused might have been of unsound mind when the act was committed.

-The trial is set to be on Jan 17, 2024, and Mohamad Safiq will rely on the defence of insanity under Section 84 of the Penal Code.
+The trial is set to be on Jan 17, 2024, and Mohamad Safiq would rely on the defence of insanity under Section 84 of the Penal Code.

 Section 84 of the Penal Code states that it is not a crime if the person who committed the act, at the time of committing the act, was incapable of knowing the nature of the act, or that he is doing what is either wrong or contrary to law due to unsoundness of mind.